semirm-dev/go-playground/README.md

 * Concurrent, many actions in progress at same time, execution does not have to happen at same time (but it can!)
 * Parallelism, many actions executing at the same time, thanks to multi-core processors

-* race-condition, concurrent execution of a function can lead to undesired behavior, errors might not happen
+* race-condition, concurrent execution of a function can lead to undesired behavior, different outputs can happen each time
-* data-race, concurrent read + write will crash application
+* data-race, concurrent read + write, will crash application
 * deadlock, two threads wait for each other to unlock, infinitely waiting for each other

 #### goroutine leaking